Stock market rout doubles pain for energy firms that took shares for deals

 “Given the magnitude of this market event we are analyzing what actions we might take in response to the current situation,” Conoco spokesman John Roper said of the oil price and shares convulsions.
 Still, he added: “We’re in an advantaged position relative to most of industry.”

-Another shale producer, Pioneer Natural Resources, faces a haircut on its stake in West Texas services firm ProPetro Holding Corp.
+Another shale producer, Pioneer Natural Resources (PXD.N), faces a haircut on its stake in West Texas services firm ProPetro Holding Corp (PUMP.N).
 Last year, Pioneer received 16.6 million ProPetro shares as partial payment for a fracking unit, becoming the service company’s largest individual shareholder.

 That nearly 17% stake, valued at about $172 million when the deal closed in early 2019, was worth $62.4 million on Friday.
 Pioneer had planned to sell the shares, but a financial scandal at ProPetro emerged as it was able to sell after a lockup period.